 The DMFT program offered by Loma Linda University is the only DMFT program that has been granted accreditation through the Council on Accreditation of Marriage and Family Therapy Education (COAMFTE), the accrediting body associated with the American Association for Marriage and Family Therapy (AAMFT).

-Curriculum Guide Course Descriptions
+Curriculum Guide (PDF) Course Descriptions

 Please Note: The curriculum of this program includes attendance during the summer terms.